 - A cell therapy where stem cells either compose the therapy or are used to manufacture the cell therapy.
-Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need. - A gene therapy3 approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs.
+Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need unlikely to receive funding from other sources. - A gene therapy3 approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs; AND (iii) is being developed for a rare or unmet medical need unlikely to receive funding from other sources.